Egor4ik325/rankrise/README.md

 - when parent category is deleted all it's children should also be deleted.

+Validation (serializer level):

+- Category name can not contain numbers (model level validation, admin interface).

+- All model fields are read-only (only accessable from admin interface).

+  - **Because everything is read-only - no validation is required** (or validation tests)

 Product:

 - Category is referenced from product model, on delete - `set null` product, related name (category products) - `products`.